IN PROGRESS: Eagle Mountain Wilderness Preserve

 Values mature forest, wildlife habitat, core habitat for surrounding forest block

-- Protect 155 acres of wetlands that contribute to the preserve’s biodiversity and provide extensive habitat values
+- 155 acres of wetlands that contribute to the preserve’s biodiversity and provide extensive habitat values

-- Secure a critical wildlife corridor between two blocks of publicly protected land within the Adirondack Park, which furthers the goals of the Adirondack Park Agency to protect critical wildlife habitat
+- A section of a critical wildlife corridor, connecting two blocks of publicly protected land within the Adirondack Park

 Bookmark the permalink.